Should I Agree to a Video Hearing for My Disability Hearing?

 • The ALJ will be able to see you in action.
 Your behavior will be easier to convey to the judge when you're both in the same room, rather than behind a screen or phone line.

-• You will have less chance of miscommunication.
+• You'll have less chance of miscommunication.
 Having a hearing conducted at a fully staffed Social Security office increases the odds that you'll be able to fix any problems that might come up.

 Cons of In-Person Hearings